-- Stay to the left, as drivers can maneuver around you more easily, and you're less likely to get "doored" by people getting out of parked cars - On NYC Avenues, also use the left-most lane, as you're less likely to get "doored," and you won't have to deal with buses. - Stay to the right of the left-most lane, so that you can go around leftturning, double-parked vehicles and pedestrians who pop out from between parked cars.
+- Stay to the left, as drivers can maneuver around you more easily, and you're less likely to get "doored" by people getting out of parked cars - On NYC Avenues, also use the left-most lane, as you're less likely to get "doored," and you won't have to deal with buses. - Don't' stay too close to the curb or parked cars; you want to be able to go around left-turning and double-parked vehicles and avoid pedestrians who pop out from between parked cars.